- The User Account Control in Windows Vista (and later)

 This list is not an exhaustive list.

 : To create/modify a file without having the administrator privileges, we advise you to comply with the programming standard of Windows Vista (and later).
-See Programming standard for Windows Vista
+For more details, see Programming standard for Windows Vista

 Click [Add] to post a comment